Adi112401/Treasure-Island-Ebook-Project/TIMainText.md

 ### Israel Hands

-The wind, serving us to a desire, now hauled into the west.
+<p class="first">The wind, serving us to a desire, now hauled into the west.
 We could run so much the easier from the north-east corner of the island to the mouth of the North Inlet.
 Only, as we had no power to anchor and dared not beach her till the tide had flowed a good deal farther, time hung on our hands.
-The coxswain told me how to lay the ship to; after a good many trials I succeeded, and we both sat in silence over another meal.
+The coxswain told me how to lay the ship to; after a good many trials I succeeded, and we both sat in silence over another meal.</p>

 "Cap'n," said he at length with that same uncomfortable smile, "here's my old shipmate, O'Brien; s'pose you was to heave him overboard.
 I ain't partic'lar as a rule, and I don't take no blame for settling his hash, but I don't reckon him ornamental now, do you?"